 1.3.6.1 The optional filter removes particles and condensed moisture from the compressed air before it enters the machine.
-Water is drained through a manual drain located at the bottom of the filter.
+Water is drained by use of a manual drain located at the bottom of the filter.

 1.3.7 Frame and Cart